 3. Crystallization of Honey

-The honey initially regurgitated by bees is liquid in nature.
 The sugar molecules of the honey tend to form sugar crystals when stored over time with the help of the crystallization process.
 The rate of forming sugar crystals in honey can be increased by storing it in a cold environment.

 4. Formation of Natural Crystals

 Metals, stones, and minerals present in nature are yet another example of crystals in nature.
-They are formed by subjecting raw carbon, and other elements to extreme temperature and pressure conditions, which is a natural process of crystallization.
+They are formed by subjecting raw carbon and other elements to extreme temperature and pressure conditions, which is a natural process of crystallization.
 Also, a number of artificial gems and stones are also extracted with the help of the crystallization process.

 5. Snow Flakes